ppi-ag/deep-sampler/README.md

    <scope>test</scope>
 </dependency>
 ```

-Guice and JUnit5 should now also be loaded automatically by Maven, since JUnit5 is a transient dependency of `deepsampler-junit5` and
-Guice is a transient dependency of `deepsampler-provider-guice`.

 ### The Testee
 Let's say we have a `GreetingService` that would create greeting messages for particular persons.
 We know only the ID